 Lynn Fitch, MSW LCSW

-Master of Social Work (MSW) degree with a concentration in mental health and addictions from Indiana University South Bend in 2021
+Master of Social Work (MSW) degree with a concentration in mental health and addictions from Indiana University South Bend - 2021

 Master of Business Administration (MBA) with a concentration in leadership from Cumberland University in 2025.